Rush Rush Rally Racing: Reception

-Rush Rush Rally Racing didn't receive many reviews due to the title's release on the Sega Dreamcast, which at the time of the game's release had been out of production for eight years.
+Rush Rush Rally Racing did not receive many reviews due to the title's release on the Sega Dreamcast, which at the time of the game's release had been out of production for eight years.
 BeefJack gave the game a score of 8.8 out of 10, citing the focus on difficult gameplay which required multiple playthroughs, and high level of presentation for not only an indie game but a Dreamcast game in general, as highlights: "a steep learning curve that works in favour of the title.
 As you master these levels and progress through the challenge is constantly with you, always keeping the gameplay fresh and intense...Because of this races always remain highly enjoyable as even after repeated plays things here never become stale.
-It’s certainly a system that requires you give a little to get the most out of it, but it’s ultimately very rewarding".
+It's certainly a system that requires you give a little to get the most out of it, but it's ultimately very rewarding".

 The British magazine GamesTM praised Rush Rush Rally Racing as "One of the best multiplayer Dreamcast games ever made".
 The Australian video game talk show Good Games two reviewers gave the game a 4/10 and 5/10.
 Retro Gamer magazine awarded the game an 84% score, stating that "it does suffer from a high difficulty curve and certain tracks can be a little confusing on first play, but this remains a superb little racer."